exyi/CheckTestOutput/README.md

 dotnet add package CheckTestOutput
 ```

-Or, you can just grab the source codes from `src` folder and copy them into your project (it's MIT licensed, so just keep a link to this project in the copied code or something).
-This project has a dependency on [MedallionShell](https://github.com/madelson/MedallionShell) - an amazing library for executing processes without glitches the standard .NET API has.
-Also, we have a dependency on [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for the JSON serialization.
+Alternatively, you can just grab the source codes from `src` folder and copy them into your project (it's MIT licensed, so just keep a link to this project in the copied code or something).
+This project has a dependency on [MedallionShell](https://github.com/madelson/MedallionShell) - an amazing library for executing processes without the glitches of the `Process` class.
+Also, it has a dependency on [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for the JSON serialization.
 If you are copying the code you'll probably install these.